rbg-research/EMNLP-2026/README.md

 **The Visualization:** Nyishi, Assamese, and Mizo dominate the top with 50,000 to 60,000 sentences.
 The drop-off is precipitous, terminating in a long tail where Category II languages like Karbi, Nagamese, and Kokborok struggle with barely 1,000 to 2,500 sentences.

-**The Interpretation:** If fed into a shared Multimodal, Multilingual, and Multitask (M3) architecture without intervention, the network will heavily bias its weight updates toward the structural patterns of the high-resource languages.
+**The Interpretation:** If fed into a Multilingual architecture without intervention, the network will heavily bias its weight updates toward the structural patterns of the high-resource languages.
 The network will likely experience catastrophic forgetting of the Category II languages as training progresses.

 **Actionable Takeaway:** Temperature-scaled sampling during data loading is strictly required to artificially upsample the bottom five languages and stabilize the gradient updates.

 ![Lexical Diversity](figures/2_lexical_diversity_ttr.png)

-The Type-Token Ratio (TTR) chart is arguably the most critical for your subword modeling strategy.
+The Type-Token Ratio (TTR) chart is arguably the most critical for subword modeling strategy.
 It exposes severe inconsistencies in how the target languages are written.

 **The Visualization:** Karbi and Nagamese shoot massively to the right, showing enormous lexical diversity.
 Conversely, Khasi barely registers a visible bar on the far left.

-**The Interpretation:** The high TTR for transliterated languages (Karbi, Nagamese) strongly implies high orthographic noise—meaning translators are spelling the same phonetics in wildly different ways using the Latin script.
+**The Interpretation:** The high TTR for transliterated languages (Karbi, Nagamese) strongly implies high orthographic noise-meaning translators are spelling the same phonetics in wildly different ways using the Latin script.
 Standard tokenization will shatter these noisy words into meaningless fragments.
 Meanwhile, the practically invisible bar for Khasi (0.008 TTR) visually confirms a fatal flaw in that specific corpus: it is almost certainly choked with duplicated rows or highly rigid, repetitive boilerplate templates.

 **Actionable Takeaway:** Khasi requires immediate, aggressive deduplication.
 For Karbi and Nagamese, subword regularization (like BPE-dropout) will be necessary to force the encoder to learn robust representations despite the spelling variations.